 - Numbers of users per age group;

-- Numbers of male users;
+- Numbers of users by gender;

 - Number of users per country;